ssorallen/finance/README.md

 }
 ```

-Other formats are currently not supported, and stocks!!! might fall apart if you try to use another
+Other formats are currently not supported, and Finance! might fall apart if you try to use another
 format.

 #### Google Finance Portfolios

 If you exported your Google Finance portfolio to a spreadsheet (.csv) file before the site shut
-down, you can easily import that file into stocks!!!
+down, you can easily import that file into Finance!
 The data format is fully supported, so jump up
 to [Importing Your Portfolio](#importing-your-portfolio) and follow the steps.

 ## Exporting your portfolio